ashe-cuena/neete/README.md

 ````
 sudo apt-get install build-essential libgtk-3-dev libgtksourceview-3.0-dev
 ````
-The program source is available from https://github.com/ashe-cuena/nete .
-After downloading, compile the source by running:
+Then compile the source by running:
 ````
 make
 ````